vimalselvarajan/Hastest-SPI-DAC-and-Power-Control/README.md

 # Hastest DAC, DAQ, and Power Supply Control Suite

-A Python project for controlling and testing devices under test (DUTs) using various instruments and interfaces.
+A Python project for automating High Temperature Operation Life(HTOL) testing for an RF (Radio Frequency) amplifier module

 ## Table of Contets: